Aylø

-Aylø (born in 1994; stylize as AYLØ), is a Nigerian neo-soul, and alternative R&B singer, songwriter, and music producer.
+Elomaina Mafeni (born 1994), known professionally as Aylø, is a Nigerian neo-soul, and alternative R&B singer, songwriter, and music producer.
 He came into the music scene with an acclaimed mixtape album Insert Project Name, with lead track "wys?", featuring Cruel Santino.
 The accompanying music video for "wys?", was released on 26 May 2018, in collaboration with Samsung Nigeria, and HelaBase.

 Life and career

 Aylø was born in 1994 in Benin City, the capital of Edo State.
 He credited his parents for his early music education.
+He attended the prestigious Loyola Jesuit College.
 He tells Nataal Magazine, "I grew up listening to my mother's gospel and my father's jazz collections, as well as rap and soul music from my uncles."
 However, he cited Fela Kuti, DMX, Andre 3000, Whitney Houston, Sade, and Herbie Hancock, as his early musical influence, and was led to start making music, after he heard J. Cole’s music.
 He tells Nataal Magazine culture, and music writer Eric Otieno.

 Aylø who launched his career on SoundCloud, was first introduced into the music scene, through Odunsi's record "Situationship", which pushed him into the alté mainstream in 2016.
-The single "Situationship", peaked at number 5 on U.S Spotiy Viral 50 on Billboard, and debut at number 1 on the SoundCloud "New & Hot" R&B & Soul chart.
+The single "Situationship", peaked at number 5 on U.S Spotify Viral 50 on Billboard, and debut at number 1 on the SoundCloud "New & Hot" R&B & Soul chart.
 On 23 December 2016, he released Honest Conversations EP exclusively on SoundCloud, which spawned hit track "Island Girl".
 An alté song which features guess vocals from Odunsi (The Enegine), and Zamir.
 On 4 January 2017, Culture Custodian listed Honest Conversations EP on its list of 10 debut projects from 2016 you should bump! in 2017.